AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 Also, you can always add a custom field to your data and use a custom token corresponding to it.

-This sample shows how to work with tokens.
+The following sample shows how to configure labels and tooltips and work with tokens to format their text.
 Along with regular tokens, a custom token *{%last_name}* is used.

 ```
 // create data